opensensorhub/sensorml-editor/README.md

 # sensorml-editor
-This SensorML editor is used by OSH but can also be used as a standalone web editor
+This SensorML viewer/editor is used by OSH but can also be used as a standalone web editor.